franceskoback/CUTnRUN/README.md

 9.

 To start with fastqs, use scripts 1 and 2.
 If you already have sorted bedgraphs, skip to the "STARTING FROM SORTED BEDGRAPHS:" Portion below.
 Else
-### on FIRST GO: ###
+### STARTING FROM PAIRED FASTQS: ###
 1. Git clone this repository
 2. make results and data directories within this folder (mkdir results, mkdir data)
 3. copy your paired fastq data into this repository (..R1_001.fastq.gz and R2_001.fastq.gz or something similar) or cp -r /path/to/data ./data within this repo folder)
-5. Run python script one following the format in the "Usage example" portion of the readme below.
+5. Run python script one and associated bash script following the format in the "Usage example" portion of the readme below.
 This will output a bash script in your results/one_aligned folder that you will then run to do the first step in this pipeline, ie **bash one_cut_n_run_cells_BRD4_dia_trim_align.sh** **NOTE: Sometimes this alignment will output data that contains lines of the form: chr1_GL456221_random, chr4_JH584293_random, etc. In order to fix this issue, and get rid of any lines that did not align to  chromomes properly, in your results/one_aligned folder:  samtools view -o out.bam in.bam `seq 1 21 | sed 's/^/chr/'`**  where 1 and 21 correspond to the mouse genome chromosome numbers.
 8. Run python script two following the format in the "Usage example" portion of the readme below.
 This will output a bash script in your results/two_normalize folder that you will then run to do the first step in this pipeline, ie **bash two_cut_n_run_bamToBed_normalize.sh**
 9. **Repeat steps 1-8 for every set of paired fastq data you wish to run.
 Then, once you have a bunch of "...Aligned_Filtered.mappedSorted.normalized.bed" files in your results/two_normalize folder, move on to the portion below.
 Alternatively, if you already have sorted bedgraphs, skip to the step below**

-### Starting from Sorted Bedgraphs/ Pipeline Continued : ###
+### STARTING FROM SORTED BEDGRAPHS/ Pipeline Continued : ###
 11. Run python script three following the format in the "Usage example" portion of the readme below.
 This will output a bash script in your three_calledpeaks folder that you will then run to do the first step in this pipeline, ie **bash three_SEACRcall.sh** or if submitting as a job, **qsub -cwd -pe smp 12 -l mem_free=12G -l scratch=1000G -l h_rt=50:00:00 -m bea -M frances.koback@gladstone.ucsf.edu three_SEACRcall.sh** This will take your normalized bedgraphs, sort them, and makes coverage files before running [SEACR](https://github.com/FredHutch/SEACR) to call peaks.
 13.The SEACR output data structure is:
 ```